11/8/2024

 Chief Executive Officer

 Well, that's a very good question.
-And the product launch, when I look at the most relevant product launches, the one that started first was the long wheelbase, our new medium tractor long wheelbase.
+And look, the product launch, when I look at the most relevant product launches, the one that started first was the long wheelbase, our new heavy tractor, medium tractor long wheelbase.
 That was launched and it's in the rollout and it's coming to a full swing.
 We are in the late innings of getting the new generation combines to our customers.
-We obviously started production, but we have now small, a lot of production here that we validate like hell around the world.
-And every farm worked equipment really, really hard, whether it's in Australia, in Zealand, whether it's in obviously in the United States, in South America.
-And we collect the learnings from those field actions.
-And I think our combines have left many market participants speechless in terms of performance and capability to deliver great years for our farmers.
-And as we want to get that really, really right, we will look at the market, how it will develop over 2024, 2025.
-And we will pay production with that in order to maintain pricing and the target pricing for those very big and very relevant machines, namely the combines.
+We obviously started production, but we have now a small lot of production here that we validate like hell around the world.
+And every farm will work the equipment really, really hard, whether it's in Australia, New Zealand, whether it's in Australia. and obviously in the United States, in South America, and we collect the learnings from those field actions.
+And I think our combines have left many market participants speechless in terms of performance and capability to deliver great yields for our farmers.
+And as we want to get that really, really right, we will look at the market, how it will develop over 2025, And we will pace production with that in order to maintain pricing and the target pricing for those very big and very relevant machines, namely the combines.
 And we have other launches to come.
-I mean, we are planning to launch and we are going not only planning, we are going to launch our new short wheelbase lineup in somewhere around the Agritechnica.
-That's at the second half of November this year.
-And that's another very, very relevant launch.
-And we invest quite a bit of the R&D dollars that you can see also the quality validation team dollars here in getting these machines right for the launch.
-So 2025 is a very, very relevant year for us, launching.
-And if there's something good about the market that is slow is when you launch a product.
+I mean, we are planning to launch, and we are going, not only planning, we are going to launch our new short wheelbase lineup somewhere around the Agri-Technica at the second half of November. this year, and that's another very, very relevant launch, and we invest quite a bit of the R&D dollars that you can see here, also the quality validation team dollars here in getting these machines right for the launch.
+So 2025 is a very, very relevant year for us, we're launching.
+And if there's something good about a market that is slow, it's when you launch a product.
 You don't want to launch a product into a high volume market when the market is high, because if that happens, you need to go very quickly, very fast to high volumes.
-And that might stress a little your supply base that might stress a little bit your industrial machine too much.
+And that might stress a little your supply base.
+That might stress a little bit your industrial machine too much.
 And again, I don't like cycle downturns, but if there's something good about it, it's the right time to launch products very thoughtfully and very carefully as a coordinated effort across the entire company.

 speaker

-Got it.
-Thanks for that.
-I also want to ask about some of your comments about product quality.
-You mentioned it many times here during the call here and you've been out in the field to fix sounds like a lot of products that may have had some issues.
-Can you comment whether you have lost share this year because of it, or any plan or thoughts about your about your market share next year, and any extra work that has to be done to kind of, you know, regain former trust are the issues of quality that serious and you've had to, you know, patch things over with like folks or make some changes.
+uh got it thanks for that um i also want to ask about some of your comments about product quality you mentioned it many times here during that during during the call here and you've been out in the field to fix sounds like a lot of products that may have had some issues can you comment um whether you have lost share this year because of it uh or any plan or any thoughts about about your market share next year and any extra work that has to be done to kind of you know regain farmer trust are the issues of quality that serious that you've had to patch things over with like folks or make some changes?

 speaker